Kali-Santaraṇa Upaniṣad: Contents

 Chanting of the sixteen words mantra is asserted by the text to be constantly done by sage Narada, who with his musical instrument tanpura has been doing it for ages.

 The Upanishad also states that in the Kali Yuga, Narada was the creator or Kali-Karaka of all conflicts or undesirable acts.
 However, Narada who is the arbitrator of the laws of karma (all deeds) himself approaches Brahma seeking redress to all the ills of this epoch.
-It is also stated in the Upanishad that Narada roamed around the world holding a lute in his hand to adjust the laws of harmony as a result of a curse by Daksha.
+It also states that Narada roamed around the world holding a lute in his hand to adjust the laws of harmony as a result of a curse by Daksha.
 The sixteen mantras that Narada was advised to recite by Brahma relate to jiva the immortal soul which has sixteen kalas.

 There are no rules and regulations to chant this maha-mantra ('great mantra').
 It should be chanted always irrespective of whether one is in a pure or impure condition.